nam170201/introduction-to-python-for-computational-science-and-engineering/book/07-functions-modules.md

 -   `__name__` is the name of the module (i.e. the module filename without the `.py` suffix) if the module file is imported.

-We can therefor use the following `if` statement in `module1.py` to write code that is *only run* when the module is executed on its own: This is useful to keep test programs or demonstrations of the abilities of a module in this “conditional” main program.
+We can therefore use the following `if` statement in `module1.py` to write code that is *only run* when the module is executed on its own: This is useful to keep test programs or demonstrations of the abilities of a module in this “conditional” main program.
 It is common practice for any module files to have such a conditional main program which demonstrates its capabilities.

 +++